jainkuniya/proKaa/README.md

 This is an unplanned project, which is result of a simple thought of having an UI to push proto messages in the Kafka log.
 So from code perspective, standards and patterns might be missing.
 It started from [electron-react-boilerplate](https://github.com/electron-react-boilerplate/electron-react-boilerplate), so there might still some boilerplate/unused code.
 As this project proceeds, we aim to clean and improve it.

-Contribution and feedback welcomed :)
+Contribution and feedback are welcomed :)

 ## License